caktus/django-comps/docs/quick-start.rst

 Usage
 ------------------------------------

-Protypes can be built in the COMPS-DIR and render within he context of a Django project, without the need for defined views.
+Protypes can be built in the ``COMPS_DIR`` and render within he context of a Django project, without the need for defined views.

   * Take advantage of the templating engine
   * No need to pre-configure urls and views during prototyping